-When the ESA become law in 1973, Florida panthers were one of the first species officially listed.
+When the Endangered Species Act became law in 1973, Florida panthers were one of the first species officially listed.
 In the decades since, Defenders of Wildlife has made Florida panther recovery a priority and secured a reputation as a leader in panther conservation.
 Here are some of the highlights and accomplishments of our involvement: